Performances

 Utah Symphony and Utah Opera plan to return to the stage this fall with fewer musicians, smaller audiences and scaled-down productions to accommodate pubic health restrictions brought on by the COVID-19 pandemic, the organizations said on Monday.

-The orchestra and opera company join a small but significant group of classical music presenters — in Dallas, St. Louis, Houston and Minnesota … Read More
+The orchestra and opera company join a small but significant group of classical music presenters — in Dallas, St. Louis, Houston and … Read More

 Critic’s Choice – Feb 12, 2020